Agent Modes

 Most decisions come down to a simple question: how complex is this task?

 For quick edits, lookups, and simple formatting, use Fast.
 For everyday work that mixes creating, analyzing, and editing, use Auto.
+For warm, conversational collaboration without structured planning overhead, use Assistant.
+For general-purpose knowledge work that calls for direct, focused assistance without multi-step orchestration, use Auto.
 For complex analysis, research, or writing that benefits from deeper reasoning, use Deep Work or Analyst.
-For the highest-stakes tasks where precision is everything, use Deep Work (Opus).

 You can switch modes at any point in a conversation.
 The mode applies to the next message you send — it doesn't retroactively change previous responses.
 Experiment freely.
 The mode selector remembers your last choice per project, so you won't need to reset it every session.